-Maybe you've never heard of Sciessent, whose brands include Agion Antimicrobial, Lava and Agion Active, but they are improving outdoor wear with such clients as Solomon, Under Armour and Carhartt’s.
+Maybe you've never heard of Sciessent, whose brands include Agion Antimicrobial, Lava and Agion Active, but they are improving outdoor wear with such clients as Solomon, Under Armour, Woolrich and Carhartt’s.
 Textiles are coming full circle as skiers and hikers embrace the warmth of natural products like merino wool, feather down and cotton instead of synthetics, but with some significant differences.
 Using technological advances the best features of natural fibers are being enhanced to improve odor control and wicking action.
 Sciessent (based in Wakefield, MA) owns several odor control brands that are working with partners like Cotton, Inc to bring us soft, comfortable cotton that wicks away moisture.

 To understand how Sciessent’s products work on fabric it’s helpful to look at the individual components: Agion Antimicrobial, Lava and Agion Active.
 Being Bluesign approved means that Sciessent brands adhere to principles of sustainability, safety and environmental responsibility.

 Agion Antimicrobial: Ionic silver, copper and zinc are utilized to control odors in fabrics and fibers by leveraging their inherent antimicrobial qualities.
 Ions from metallic elements are released when the product comes into contact with moisture and attack the microbe’s cellular processes while being harmless to humans.
 When the bacteria responsible for body odor is killed clothes smell sweeter, even after a hard workout.

 Lava: This new Sciessent odor control product uses non-toxic minerals called zeolites, derived from lava, to further enhance the process.

 Agion Active: Combining metallic ion-based Agion Antimicrobial and the mineral-based Lava products, Agion Active takes odor control even further.